omikadze/salesforce-basics/README.md

 ## B2C Commerce Campaigns and Promotions (Plan and configure campaigns and promotions for your B2C Commerce storefront)

 ### Explore Campaigns and Experience Types

+#### What’s a B2C Commerce Campaign?

+A B2C Commerce campaign contains scheduled experiences that are targeted at a specific set of shoppers.
+Experiences can be promotions, content slots, sorting rules, and keyword search sorting rules (you’ll learn more about each of these shortly).
+Shoppers must qualify for an experience.
+Experiences must run within the campaign’s overall schedule.

+#### Experience Types
+Campaigns can contain multiple experiences.
+When Brandon ties multiple promotion experiences to one campaign, he gets a single view of all the experiences running at any given time.